pycom/pycom-documentation/content/firmwareapi/pycom/network/lte.md

 send_at_cmd_pretty('AT!="fsm"')         # get the System FSM
 ```

-- `delay` : specify maximum Timeout in ms to wait response from modem.
+- `delay` : specify the number of milliseconds the esp32 chip will wait between sending an AT command to the modem. and reading the response.

 #### lte.imei()